WorldHealthOrganization/stepsMDA2021/README.md

 # WHO STEPS MDA 2021

+## Overview

+------------------------------------------------------------------------

 R Project for analysis of the STEPS survey data conducted in the Republic of Moldova, in 2021.
 The project allows to create a data book, fact sheet in Word and generate forest plots in vector formats.

-------------------------------------------------------------------------

-Authors: Sergei Bychkov, Ivo Rakovac

-Copyright: WHO NCD Office
+## Contents

 ------------------------------------------------------------------------